 Learn more about OPCC:

-Oak Park Concert Chorale is a 501(c)(3) not-for-profit organization partially supported by a grant from the Illinois Arts Council, and a grant from the Oak Park Area Arts Council in partnership with the Village of Oak Park, the Illinois Arts Council and the National Endowment for the Arts.
+Oak Park Concert Chorale is a 501(c)(3) not-for-profit organization partially supported by a grant from the Illinois Arts Council, and a grant from Oak Park Area Arts Council in partnership with the Village of Oak Park and the Illinois Arts Council.